Things to do in Anafi: Beaches, Walks and Quiet Corners of the Island

 A note about Anafi’s accommodations

 As I’ve written in my travelogue, there is a new resort hotel in Anafi.
 It might be an awesome place and all, but a resort is not what Anafi is all about.
 I firmly believe that such establishments taint the island, and it’s definitely not what Anafi needs.
-If you’d like to stay in a resort, you can do that elsewhere, in places sold to mass tourism and everything that comes with it, for example, in Santorini or Mykonos.
+If you’d like to stay in a resort, you can do so elsewhere, in places geared to mass tourism and everything that comes with it, for example, Santorini or Mykonos.

 Try to stay at a nice local house or room instead.
-You will have a more original time, help the local economy, and blend in with the locals.
+You will have a more authentic experience, support the local economy, and blend in with the locals.
 Their hospitality and kindness are both unique.
 This is the most valuable experience you’ll get in Anafi, not some infinity pool.

 Camping in Anafi

 Last but not least, Anafi is a paradise for free campers.
-Especially at the Roukounas beach, the campers are countless.
+Especially at the Roukounas beach, the campers are numerous.
 If you are one, make sure to respect the island as it respects you.
-It has worked well over the years, and I’m sure it’ll work in the future.
+It has worked well over the years, and I’m confident it’ll continue to work in the future.

 Where to eat and drink in Anafi

 Tholos.
-Another one of my beloved establishments in Anafi.
-A cafe during the day turns later in the evening into a great taverna.
+This one is my most beloved establishment in Anafi.
+A cafe during the day turns into a great taverna later in the evening.
 The young guys running Tholos are super polite and seem to know everything about the island.
 And, of course, they know how to cook.
 Excellent moussaka and homemade fries.
-I had pretty often breakfast there and/or dinner at night.
+I had breakfast there pretty often and/or dinner at night.
 Low prices and a great atmosphere overall.
-You won’t pay more than 10-12 euros per person.
+You won’t pay more than 20-25 euros per person.

 Liotrivi.
 That’s a fish restaurant with excellent food.
 The fish comes straight from the sea of Anafi, and sometimes you might see the fishermen bringing the haul of the day.
 Slightly more expensive, but if you love eating fish, that’s the place to go.
 Regarding the fish, the price per kilo is approx. 40-50 euros; therefore, expect about 17-20 euros per portion.
 The rest of the dishes are priced reasonably, as pretty much everywhere on the island.